Sweet Corn Tomalito – Chevy’s Copycat

 - In a medium bowl beat butter until it is creamy.
 Add the Mexican corn flour and water and beat until well mixed.

-- Using a food processor, process the corn, but leave chunky.
-Stir into the butter mixture.
+- Using a food processor, process the corn, but leave chunky (this step is optional).

 - Pour batter into an ungreased 8×8-inch baking pan.
 Smooth batter and cover with aluminum foil.
 Place pan into a 9×13 inch baking dish that is filled 1/3 of the way with water.

 - Bake for 50 to 60 minutes.
 Allow to cool for 10 minutes.
-Use an ice cream scoop for easy removal from pan.
+Use an ice cream scoop or dough scoop for easy removal from pan.